woocart/localizations/UK/products-cosmetics.md

 Wake up to radiant skin with Olay Luminous Overnight Mask Gel-Moisturizer.
 Unlike a typical peel-off mask, this gel-based leave on moisturizing face mask absorbs into the surface of the skin throughout the night, revealing bright, luminous skin.
 Formulated with vitamin B3, mulberry extract, and humectants, it helps to brighten and even skin tone over time.
 Hydrate your skin while you sleep with Olay Luminous Overnight Mask.

 - Gel-based, non-peel mask absorbs into the surface of the skin while you sleep
-- Formula works overnight at the surface cell level for more even skin tone over timeHydrates skin overnight so you wake up with bright, radiant-looking skin.Hydrates skin overnight so you wake up with bright, radiant-looking skin
+- The formula works overnight at the surface cell level for more even skin tone over timeHydrates skin overnight so you wake up with bright, radiant-looking skin.
+Hydrates skin overnight so you wake up with bright, radiant-looking skin
 - Hydrates skin overnight so you wake up with bright, radiant-looking skin

 How to use